Pandappuccino/sdv-npc-aelin/README.md

 ## NPC Interactions
 Aelin has built-in interactions with some other custom NPCs I like to use!
 If you have these NPCs installed, there are additional patches for events and dialogue:
-- **[Eugene](https://www.nexusmods.com/stardewvalley/mods/9222):** Adds two events, custom dialogue, a quest line, and an extra item and recipe, as well as adjusts one of the lines in Aelin's gift dialogue.
+- **[Eugene](https://www.nexusmods.com/stardewvalley/mods/9222):** Adds two events and custom dialogue, as well as adjusts one of the lines in Aelin's gift dialogue and offers an alternative method of obtaining a recipe.
 - **[Romanceable Rasmodius Redux Revamped](https://www.nexusmods.com/stardewvalley/mods/16893):** Adds an event, custom dialogue, and a quest line, as well as adjusts Aelin's schedule after a certain point in his events.
 - **[Lucikiel](https://www.nexusmods.com/stardewvalley/mods/6307):** Adds an event and custom dialogue.